 “You were on your second tour of Iraq, let’s see, two years ago.
 I was on the range at Langley while you were covering a squad on a raid in southern Iraq.
 Three men were injured, you killed four enemy and wounded three others.
 Then pulled the injured out with the rest of the squad.
 Everyone lived.
 One has a prosthetic arm, another will be in a wheelchair for the rest of his life, the third got a clean hole through his side and is working happily in his father-in-law’s plumbing business this very day.”

 Sergeant Saunders is nonplussed, “Hope you know your rifles as well as you appear to know me and my squad.”

 He takes his place behind the first line of shooters.
-They go through a clip prone position, stand, Saunders and another spotter make checkmarks on sheets on a clipboard.
+They go through a magazine prone position, stand, Saunders and another spotter make checkmarks on sheets on a clipboard.
 The next group gets in position, same drill, then the third.
 I hadn’t been handed a weapon.

 Saunders asks, “No insult intended ma’am, but what can you tell me about this weapon?”

 “It’s the M4 carbine, standard model, semi-auto, can fire a three round burst.
 I’m a bit more used to the M4-A1full automatic and the M4 MWS, lots of toys come with it, grenade launcher, laser sight, but that’s not what we’re here for.
 Shall I dismantle and reassemble?”